davekilian/davekilian.github.com/_posts/2013-02-19-transformation-pipeline.markdown

 World space is typically defined so the center of the scene is at the origin.
 Sometimes the unit length in world space corresponds to physical length.
-This helps the scene creator reason about the scene.
+This helps the scene creator reason about world-space coordinates.

 ### Eye Space

 (also known as camera space, or view space)

-You've probably run into the camera by now.
-The camera allows us to visualize the viewer's position and orientation.
+The camera allows us to conceptualize the viewer's position and orientation.
 Eye space is simply the camera's object space.
-It is defined so that the camera is at the origin, looking down the negative $Z$ axis, with $Y$ pointing up.
+In OpenGL, it is defined so that the camera is at the origin, looking down the negative $Z$ axis, with $Y$ pointing up.
 As we'll see later, eye space is important for rendering.
-Although scenes are easiest set up in world space, it is easiest to render said scene using eye space.
+Although scenes are easiest set up in world space, it is easiest to render the scene after transforming all the objects in the scene to eye space.
 Transformations to the rescue!

 ### Clip Space

-Clip space is defined as what the viewer sees.
-It defines exactly what geometry will be rendered to the display.
+Clip space defines vertices relative to where they appear on your screen.
+In OpenGL ...

-* The origin of clip space is defined as the center of your monitor.
+* the origin of clip space is defined as the center of your monitor.
-* $X = -1$ corresponds to the left boundary of your monitor.
+* $X = -1$ and $X = 1$ correspond to the left and right boundaries of your monitor
-* $X = 1$ corresponds to the right boundary
-* $Y = -1$ corresponds to the bottom
-* $Y = 1$ corresponds to the top
+* $Y = 1$ and $Y = -1$ correspond to the top and bottom of your monitor

-The $Z$ axis corresponds to depth values.
-A vertex with $Z = 0$ in clip space is sitting on the near plane, closer than anything else.
+* The $Z$ component determines visibility when triangles overlap.
 A vertex with
-$Z = -1$ lies on the far plane, behind everything else.
+  $Z = 0$ is in front of everything; a vertex with $Z = -1$ is behind everything.

 Anything outside the bounds listed above will not be rendered.
 The graphics pipeline will remove geometry outside these bounds, in a process called